Sherborne School: Rugby

 Rugby has been played at Sherborne since 1846.
 Sherborne was the third school to take up the sport after Rugby itself and Cheltenham, and it competes in an invitational tournament, the Veterrimi IV, involving the four oldest rugby-playing schools.
 The school has played over 100 matches against local rivals Downside, and the Pilgrims (Old Shirburnians) played their 100th match against Radley in 2015.
 Robert Hands, a former sports journalist for The Times, has written a history of rugby at Sherborne School.

 A number of old boys and staff have reached the international stage, including Mike Davis who was a teacher and coach at Sherborne School (1974–2002) where, alongside Phil Jones between 1975 and 1978, he coached the school to four unbeaten seasons with 35 out of 35 school matches being won.
 Only a handful of games were lost during a coaching partnership which spanned six seasons.
 He was appointed as head coach of England for the 1979/83 seasons, the only England senior coach ever appointed on the merits of their achievements as a school coach rather than a club coach.
 In his first season as the England coach, they won the Grand Slam in the 1980 Five Nations Championship, their first championship clean sweep since 1957.

+Other sports

+Sherborne also compete in various other sports, these sports include;

+Clay Shooting

+Clay shooting has been run at Sherborne for many years, they train at Mendip shooting ground in early 2026, the boys secured 5th out of 30+ teams at the inter schools challenge at Purdey at the Royal Berkshire shooting grounds, along with 4th out of 33 teams at the national Fido May cup, hosted by Harrow School at E.J.
+Churchill.
+The Sherborne Clay Shooting teams are renowned for their uniform, at most of the competitions they will be seen in nothing other than a tweed suit with a few exceptions for the younger years who may be in a standard school suit.

+Swimming

+Sherborne School maintains a year‑round swimming program for boys.
+The school fields teams in regular inter‑school galas against other independent schools in the South and West of England, including Marlborough College and Eton College.